Adriatik Llalla: Resignation from the judiciary, prosecution

-Adriatik Llalla had never admitted the charges against him, stating that every action he took was legal and that the decision his sentence has been taken before the investigation and trial began.
+Llalla had never admitted to the charges against him, stating that every action he took was legal and that the decision on his sentence had been made before the investigation and trial began.

 Following the appeal decision which confirmed the first instance decision, Lalla disappeared from Albania.
 SPAK issued an international arrest warrant for him on 8 October 2021.
-Lalla was arrested by Interpol two months later in Rome, Italy, where he had taken refuge.
-According to his lawyer, in February 2023 the Italian authorities granted him political asylum.
+He was arrested by Interpol two months later in Rome, Italy, where he had taken refuge.
+According to his lawyer, in February 2023, the Italian authorities granted him political asylum.